-If you need help inserting a SIM card into your phone, you'll find guides and steps on the Phones and Devices page.
+- If you need specific steps for your device to help with inserting a SIM card into your phone, you'll find guides and steps on the Phones and Devices page.

 Some devices have the SIM card built inside and the card cannot be removed.
 When returning a device with an embedded SIM you must switch your mobile number to a new device or cancel the line of service.
 If neither action is taken T-Mobile may cancel the associated line after 14 days and deactivate the returned embedded SIM card.